 If you get weekly or monthly shots on a regular schedule without missing doses, you're less likely to have a serious reaction.

 The possibility of a severe reaction is scary — but you won't be on your own.
 You'll be observed in the doctor's office for 30 minutes after each shot, when the most serious reactions usually occur.
 If you have a severe reaction after you leave, return to your doctor's office or go to the nearest emergency room.
 Administer epinephrine if recommended by your physician.

 How you prepare

 During a skin test, a small amount of the suspected allergen is scratched into your skin and the area is then observed for about 15 minutes.
 Swelling and redness indicate an allergy to the substance.
-Your doctor may also use an allergy blood test.

 When you go in for allergy shots, let the nurses or doctors know if you are feeling unwell in any way.
 This is especially important if you have asthma.
 Also let them know if you had any symptoms after a previous allergy shot.